Stein: So let me hypothesize. The Nazis developed the atomic bomb before the United States did, and they were more than happy to use it.

 - In one of the multiverses of Marvel Zombies, the zombie infection goes to WWII and the Nazi won the war by being converted into zombies, that included some of the heroes being converted and joining the Zombie-Nazi army like Captain America himself.

 - Über is a vicious take on the scenario and Stupid Jetpack Hitler with the point of divergence arriving at the very end of World War II through the introduction of super soldiers on the Nazi side.
 The war gets extended, millions more end up dead, and results in an arms race between the different powers all trying to develop their own "Ubers".
 The Nazis' explicit plan is not to win, but to "make everyone else lose as well".
+The book ends up deconstructing this as although the Nazis reconquer Europe and defeat the British Empire, the land invasion of the USA that marks the high point of their success degenerates into simply a series of horrific massacres committed For the Evulz, and things then go rapidly downhill for them once their initial advantage as the first country to have superhumans dissipates.
+The biggest historical divergence in the book is that the Soviet Union collapses forty years early, and that was nothing to do with the Nazis at all, but instead due to Joseph Stalin getting his hands on the most powerful single superhuman in the world through dumb luck, but then being unable to stop trying to screw her over out of ego and paranoia.

 - Downplayed in "Brother on Brother, Daughter on Mother".
 The mirror universe is said to have frayed off of a variant timeline where various far-right movements, including the Nazis, were more successful than in the prime universe.
 A longer-lasting Western Roman Empire was also a factor, but the timeline probably would've turned out largely the same as prime except for time-traveling Borg messing with it.